pikrol/CDI-online/README.md

 ### v1.6
 * Changed: CAT items displayed without an unnecessary new line and quotes
 * Added: Text saying about a need for wait when the CAT is loading (issue #177)
-* Changed: Correct CAT settings&translations
 * Changed: Question in CAT is displayed above the item, question may be null.
 Column id added to items
-* Changed: CAT items as in static mode, CAT item questions contain category headers (also notes for lexical items and category questions for gestures)
-* Changed: Updated word list in UK:WS

 ### v1.5
 * Added: more informative error for database saving failure (issue #172)
-* Changed: app checks for existance of .Renviron file before reading it in (issue #192)
+* Changed: app checks for existence of .Renviron file before reading it in (issue #192)
-* Changed: end message for adaptive inventory (issue #198)
-* Added: Correct Norwegian and English translations

 ### v1.4
 * Changed: general error text (issue #208)
 * Changed: sidebar URL errors texts (issue #209)
-* Added: instructions for cat forms
-* Added: instr, longText and warning message for adaptive tests.
-Intro placed as LongText
 * Added: more logs to adaptive version + main observer function in adaptive set once=True

 ### v1.3